 The length of the accumulation period can vary depending on the type of annuity and the specific terms of the contract.

 Ultimately, the length of the accumulation period will play a role in determining how much money will be available during retirement.
-Those with longer accumulation periods will typically have more money to withdraw or use for payments later on.
+Those with more extended accumulation periods will typically have more money to withdraw or use for payments later on.

 As a result, it’s essential to choose an accumulation period that makes sense for your financial needs and goals.